Menu

 Legal name change

-The process to change your own name legally can be found on the New Zealand Government website.
+The process to legally change your own name or gender markers can be found on the New Zealand Government website.
+Our team of Rainbow Advisors can help you navigate this process.

 Once you changed your legal name, we can change it on our system too.
 To do this, bring your new birth certificate or name change certificate to Te Pātaka on Level 3, Puaka James-Hight, where the Student Services team can help.

-Accessing hormone replacement therapy (HRT) is an important part of many trans and gender diverse people's transitions, but we acknowledge the process can be confusing and unclear.
-The can help you navigate this process as well as answer any questions or concerns you have around HRT or other forms of gender affirming care.
+Accessing hormone replacement therapy (HRT) is an important part of many trans and gender diverse people's transitions.
+We are here to help you navigate this process as well as answer any questions or concerns you have around HRT or other forms of gender affirming care.

-For University of Canterbury students, we recommend the UC Health Centre for accessing HRT and other forms of gender affirming care.
+For University of Canterbury students, we recommend the UC Health Centre for gender affirming care.
 UC Health has staff that are trained around gender diversity and many of the GPs and nurses have experience providing gender affirming health care.
 As a student, you can access heavily subsidised, and in many cases, free-of-charge care.

 Read: Primary Care Gender Affirming Hormone Therapy Initiation Guidelines (PDF, 1MB, 64 pages)